-- 1. select and apply elements and principles of design to solve complex problems - 2. use appropriate and effective technologies, techniques and conventions to effectively express artistic intentions - 3. communicate ideas, emotions and information to affect and move an audience when creating personal and unique artworks - critically analyse, and creatively respond to a range of cultural influences and artworks critically analyse and evaluate art ideas and information and make informed aesthetic judgements - critically analyse and evaluate art ideas and mormation and make informed destruct judgeme select and apply time management, planning and negotiation skills to Visual Arts activities.
+- 1. select and apply elements and principles of design to solve complex problems - 2. use appropriate and effective technologies, techniques and conventions to effectively express artistic intentions - 3. communicate ideas, emotions and information to affect and move an audience when creating personal and unique artworks

+- 4. critically analyse, and creatively respond to a range of cultural influences and artworks - 5. critically analyse and evaluate art ideas and information and make informed aesthetic judgements - 6. select and apply time management, planning and negotiation skills to Visual Arts activities.